dwuu10/FinalProject_Beans/README.md

 - more randomness in events and prices (using min-max temperature/humidity and picking a random value between?)

+- More cities/ability to add cities of your choice?

-- converting to GoDot project? (will allow for proper GUI)
+- graphics/UI? (converting to GoDot project?)

 - converting to webpage? (will allow for proper GUI)